Message from the chief of Pediatrics

 The Department’s Pediatric Ambulatory Clinic provides outpatient services that includes general pediatric consultative services, antenatal consultations for high-risk pregnancies due to either maternal or fetal issues, developmental and school problem assessments, neonatal follow-up, specialized nutrition services, newcomer to Canada assessments and care, and subspecialty consultation clinics in adolescent medicine, child development, mental health, cardiology, dermatology, hematology and rheumatology.
 In addition, the department aims to alleviate barriers to accessing child and youth medical, developmental and mental health care through providing St. Michael’s outreach pediatric clinics at nearly 10 inner city sites, including schools, family medicine health teams, EarlyON child and family centres, and homeless shelters.

 The Department of Pediatrics at St. Michael’s Hospital is fully affiliated and is an integral part of the Department of Pediatrics at The University of Toronto and has developed focused research in a number of areas including neonatology, TARGet Kids!, the Model Schools Pediatrics Health Program and Child Development, Adolescent health and well-being.
 Under the leadership of the director of Research, Dr. Michael Sgro, the research group has grown extensively over the last 15 years and has included programmatic expansion within the department as well as development of formal linkages between the Department of Pediatrics, the Li Ka Shing Knowledge Institute and the Applied Health Research Centre at St. Michael’s Hospital, and with support from The University of Toronto.
+As of September 2018, Dr. Ripudaman Minhas was appointed director of Pediatric Research with St. Michael’s Hospital.

 The Department of Pediatrics at St. Michael’s serves Canada’s most densely populated inner city community and one of the most economically deprived, resource-restricted communities in Canada.
 Culture and socioeconomic status are considered two of the 12 key determinants of health for children today.
 The Department of Pediatrics has a long-standing commitment to the children and youth of our Inner City neighbourhoods, many of whom face additional social, economic and cultural barriers to the access of medical care.
 Ultimately, it is our vision that the specialized care provided to the children in St. Michael’s Hospital community will make an impact by narrowing the gap, improving long-term developmental and mental health issues and enhancing the health of future adults in our community.
 Our program continues to be extremely successful from the perspective of establishing linkages with our local partners and creating collaborative networks across the spectrum of care.
 The research group anticipates that its future impact and development will continue to grow given the establishment of this highly creative and productive team, powerful new data linkages and important collaborations with other prestigious institutions.